 These techniques are critical, but in order to succeed at a large scale, they would require massive upheavals to the global economy in a very short period of time.
 The window to act, however, is closing quickly: without immediate action, the pace of climate change will quicken and the feedback loop of consequences will become harder to redress.

 Carbon removal targets the other half of the equation, the emissions that have already been released.
 It makes the most of natural processes that recycle and reuse carbon, like photosynthesis and carbon mineralization, to reset the balance.
 It also finds ways to integrate these time-tested processes with newer, innovative solutions for storing carbon.

 In other words, carbon removal embraces the whole system.
 It takes advantage of the enormous scope of multi-disciplinary research that has been conducted to explore all of the most promising options we have for pulling heat-trapping carbon out of the atmosphere.

 What are the Leading Carbon Removal Solutions?

-Nature-based solutions employ photosynthesis to capture CO2 from the atmosphere.
+Natural solutions use photosynthesis to capture carbon dioxide from the atmosphere.
 Photosynthesis draws in carbon dioxide, storing it within sugars, plant fibers, tree wood, and soils.
 It has successfully stored carbon for billions of years!
-Carbon farming, forest management, and increasing forests all maximize carbon storage.
+Carbon farming, forest management, and restoring forests all maximize carbon storage.

-Engineered solutions employ technology to capture CO2 from both "point sources," like coal fired power plants, and the atmosphere.
-This captured CO2 is then permanently stored in rocks, building materials (like cement), or underground reservoirs.
-Direct air capture, carbon capture and storage (CCS), and enhanced carbon mineralization are examples of technological solutions that can reliably and efficiently remove carbon.
+Engineered solutions employ technology to capture CO2 both from "point sources," like coal-fired power plants, and from the atmosphere.
+This captured CO2 is then permanently stored in rocks, building materials (like cement), and underground reservoirs.
+Direct air capture, carbon capture and storage (CCS), and enhanced carbon mineralization are all examples of technological solutions that can reliably and efficiently drawdown carbon.

 More Frequently Asked Questions